Iceland walks out on EU membership talks

 constitutional advisors that the government was not bound by

-2009 parliamentary vote to launch the membership talks.
+a 2009 parliamentary vote to launch the membership talks.

 Iceland said yesterday (22 August) that a recent election which brought